maxhudson/artofmo-examples/README.md

 These instructions are not yet verified on Windows, but should work.

 They're also not super thorough, but should be enough.
-They will develop
+Please report any important missing pieces.

 1. Download this repository by clicking [here](https://github.com/maxhudson/artofmo-examples/archive/master.zip)
 1. Extract the downloaded zip file